brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* Fix: Info Box - Resolved an issue wherein the icon responsive padding is not working as intended in framed view.

 ### 2.18.2 - Monday, 20th January 2025 ###
 * Fix: Info Box - Resolved an issue wherein the button would take full width with gutenberg activated.
 * Fix: Info Box - Resolved an issue wherein the image padding is not supported in RTL mode.